Plastic waste is one of the greatest environmental crises facing our world today, with pollution generated set to double by 2040.

 Our role

-Jointly delivered with the Global Plastics Policy Centre at the University of Portsmouth, the evaluation will examine GPAP’s design, implementation, outcomes and overall impact.
-We will assess GPAP’s progress towards its goals of
+Jointly delivered with the Global Plastics Policy Centre at the University of Portsmouth, our evaluation examined GPAP’s design, implementation, outcomes and overall impact.
+We assessed GPAP’s progress towards its goals of

-We will pay particular attention to the relevance, efficiency, effectiveness, equity and sustainability of GPAP:
+We paid particular attention to the relevance, efficiency, effectiveness, equity and sustainability of GPAP:

-• Relevance: we will address how well GPAP aligns with the needs and priorities of target communities and stakeholders
+- Relevance: we addressed how well GPAP aligns with the needs and priorities of target communities and stakeholders

-• Efficiency: we will examine GPAP’s cost-effectiveness and resource utilisation
+- Efficiency: we examined GPAP’s cost-effectiveness and resource utilisation

-• Effectiveness: we will measure the extent to which the project has achieved its stated goals and objectives
+- Effectiveness: we measured the extent to which the project is achieving its stated goals and objectives

-• Equity: we will consider the fairness and inclusivity of GPAP’s benefits across different demographic groups.
+- Equity: we considered the fairness and inclusivity of GPAP’s benefits across different demographic groups

-• Sustainability: we will evaluate the long-term viability and impact of the interventions.
+- Sustainability: we evaluated the long-term viability and impact of the interventions.

-We will also consider the role of GPAP in the context of the ongoing negotiations for a global treaty to combat plastic pollution.
+We also considered the role of GPAP in the context of the ongoing negotiations for a global treaty to combat plastic pollution.

 Methods and approaches

-Our evaluation design is structured in three modules:
+Our evaluation design was structured in three modules:

-3. Project performance, process and VfM, addressed through: value for money (VfM); equity and gender equality, disability, and social inclusion (GEDSI); process; relevance, and; sustainability.
+- Project performance, process and value for money (VfM), addressed through: value for money (VfM); equity and gender equality, disability, and social inclusion (GEDSI); process; relevance, and; sustainability.

 Outcomes and impact

-Findings from our evaluation will be used to inform strategic decisions and enhance project implementation.
-It will also enable a greater understanding of the programme’s value for money and overall impact, as well as generating opportunities for collaboration, research and innovation between GPAP Partners.
+Findings from our evaluation are being used used to inform strategic decisions and enhance project implementation.
+They are also enabling a greater understanding of the programme’s value for money and overall impact, as well as generating opportunities for collaboration, research and innovation between GPAP partners.

-Additionally, the findings will be an important contribution to our evaluation of the UK Government’s Blue Planet Fund, offering significant scope for synergies in terms of methods and lesson-learning across the Fund.
+Additionally, the findings are an important contribution to our evaluation of the UK Government’s Blue Planet Fund, offering significant scope for synergies in terms of methods and lesson-learning across the Fund.